PlanTL-GOB-ES/SPACCC_TOKEN/README.md

 ## Corpus consistency

 The following three tables show the interagreement results measured on both the development and the validation corpus.
-See the inter-annotator agreement report (Informe_interagreement_CNIO_PlanTL_SEAD.pdf) included in folder `IAA`in this repository for further details.
+See the inter-annotator agreement report (Informe_interagreement_CNIO_PlanTL_SEAD.pdf) included in folder `IAA`in Zenodo for further details.
 Note that the required minimum level was 98%.

 |                        | Token  |
 | ---------------------- | ------ |